-I recently sat down with Jamie Steider, Director of Human Resources at Federated Wireless, a company that pioneers products for the commercialization of shared spectrum CBRS capabilities.
+I recently sat down with Jamie Steider, former Director of Human Resources at Federated Wireless, a company that pioneers products for the commercialization of shared spectrum CBRS capabilities.
 Jamie is a successful strategic partner in Human Resources and Organizational Development with years of experience in the technology, agency, marketing, entertainment, non-profit and government contracting sectors.
 We discussed the value of engaging HR professionals as true business partners – the guardians of culture, trust, the employer brand and relationships within that organization – as opposed to the more traditional administrative role.

 According to Jamie, if HR views its responsibility as “policing” employees and ensuring that they are in compliance with policies and procedures, they are missing a breakthrough opportunity.
 By becoming more involved across various departments and teams, HR professionals can step up as real business leaders, contribute to a positive culture and empower employees to resolve problems on their own.